-Top PLM System Requirements
+Top PLM Requirements

 Bill of Materials

 Having a common source of information across your company is incredibly important during product development.
 That’s why a bill of materials (BOM) is key to include in your list of product lifecycle management requirements.
 At the very least, your system should provide a single definition of a particular product and its components.
 More advanced options include features specifically designed for different team members such as designers, engineers and other professionals who frequently collaborate.
-You can also find systems that offer advanced BOM display options to quickly see information of materials and documents.
+You can also find systems that offer advanced BOM display options to quickly see the information on materials and documents.

 Excellent systems provide even more comprehensive BOM management.
 Some solutions provide a centralized BOM that allows users to access multi-level product structures in one place.
 There’s also drill-down functionality so users can view all levels of assembly and components.
 There are health checking and risk assessment tools that access online data about the parts you use in manufacturing as well.
 Further, users are able to see component availability and download compliance documents.
 Lastly, you can receive notifications anytime a BOM is edited.

-Advanced Display Options
+- Advanced Display Options

-Health Checking and Risk Assessment
+- Health Checking and Risk Assessment

-Computer-Aided Design Management
+Computer-Aided Design (CAD) Tools and Management

 Managing your CAD activities and documents is more than useful when it comes to PLM.
 Your solution should be able to manage changes to product configurations while maintaining the functional and physical attributes of a product throughout its lifecycle.
 Production engineering changes should proliferate throughout your processes, with the changes evident in the subsequent BOMs and plans.